 It's week 23 of the Working On Us mental health prompt series over at Beckie's Mental Mess.
 For details, please visit her post.
 This week's topic is medications.
 Question Prompt: When you first were diagnosed with your mental illness/disorder, did it take a while to get used to your medications that were prescribed to you? … Continue reading Working On Us Week 23: Medications

 Do antidepressants increase the risk of suicide?
 There are certainly people out there who are very vocal in insisting that they do.
 However, as is so often the case, the loudmouths don't tend to be especially well informed.
 The FDA black box warning Since 2004, the U.S. Food and Drug Administration (FDA) has required a… Continue reading Antidepressants and Suicide Risk

 Why?
 Whatever the issue might be, and whatever might be happening to us, we always want to know why.
 (Note: you can read a bit more about that in my post on attribution theory.)
 For people taking psychiatric medications for mental illness, there's often a lot going on in both mind and body, and it… Continue reading Do You Tend to Blame Your Mental Illness or Your Meds?

-Borderline personality disorder (BPD) is a difficult to treat condition that can cause significant distress for those living with it.
+Borderline personality disorder (BPD) is a hard to treat condition that can cause significant distress for those living with it.
 While the gold standard for treatment is psychotherapy, specifically dialectical behaviour therapy (DBT), medications may also play a supporting role, and that's what this post will focus on.
-Antidepressants, particularly SSRIs, are some of… Continue reading Do Medications Help Borderline Personality Disorder?
+Antidepressants Antidepressants, particularly SSRIs, are some of… Continue reading Do Medications Help Borderline Personality Disorder?